gschmutz/stream-processing-workshop/05e-static-data-ingestion/README.md

 kafka-topics --zookeeper zookeeper-1:2181 --create --topic truck_driver --partitions 8 --replication-factor 2 --config cleanup.policy=compact --config segment.ms=100 --config delete.retention.ms=100 --config min.cleanable.dirty.ratio=0.001
 ```

-Still in the bash on the kafka borkerNow let's create a consumer wich reads the new topic from the beginning.
+Now let's create a consumer wich reads the new topic from the beginning.
+Because we will be producing Avro, we need to use the `kafka-avro-console-consumer` from the `schema-registry`.
 There is nothing shown so far, as we don't yet have any data available.

 ```
-kafka-console-consumer --bootstrap-server kafka-1:19092 --topic truck_driver --from-beginning
+docker exec -ti schema-registry-1 kafka-avro-console-consumer --bootstrap-server kafka-1:19092 --topic truck_driver --from-beginning
 ```

 Keep it running, we will come back to it in a minute!